Winters Brothers

 Winters Bros. is a privately held waste disposal business in the Northeast United States.
-Its headquarters are in West Babylon, New York; it currently serves the markets of New York and Connecticut, but previously also served Florida and Vermont.
-Outside of Long Island, the company brands itself as Oak Ridge Waste & Recycling.
+Its headquarters are in West Babylon, New York; it currently serves the market of New York, but previously also served Connecticut, Florida and Vermont.
 It sells its recovered products worldwide.
-It is the largest waste management firm in Long Island, and one of the largest in Connecticut.
+It is the largest waste management firm in Long Island.
 The firm has six recycling centers and twelve transfer stations.

 Acquisitions

 Originally based in Long Island, in 2011, it purchased the 25 waste disposal companies formerly owned by James Galante to expand into the Connecticut market.
-The Connecticut headquarters is located in Danbury.
 In 2015, the firm acquired all the Connecticut and New York operations from Waste Management operations, and continues to service these regions under contract with WM.
 At various times, it purchased smaller waste management companies, the largest of which in the New York region being Progressive Waste Solutions, which Winters Bros. acquired in 2015.

 Facilities

 Winters Bros. has its largest facility located in West Babylon, NY which handles recycling, transfers, and hauling.
 Other transfer stations and yards in New York are in Glen Cove, NY, Medford, NY, Old Bethpage, NY, Holtsville, NY and Yaphank, NY.
 Its two facilities in Connecticut are in Danbury and Shelton.